RaihanOcean/lazycommit/README.md

 #### model

-Default: `llama-3.3-70b-versatile`
+Default: `openai/gpt-oss-20b`

 The Groq model to use for generating commit messages.
 Available models include:
-- `llama-3.3-70b-versatile` (default) - Fast, efficient for conventional commits
+- `openai/gpt-oss-20b` (default) - Fast, efficient for conventional commits
-- `llama-3.1-120b-versatile` - Most capable but slowest

 For conventional commit generation, the 8B instant model provides the best balance of speed and quality.